maxmizard/bashoneliners/README.md

 # bashoneliners
-In this repository there are some bash lines
+In this repository there are some bash lines and shell scripts